 Dark chocolate and strawberry frozen yoghurt bark

 If you’re craving something sweet, crunchy, and low-calorie, this dark chocolate and strawberry frozen yoghurt bark might be for you.
-Despite being extremely simple to make, this colourful dessert is a real crowd-pleaser.
+Despite being simple to make, this colourful dessert is a real crowd-pleaser.

 This frozen yoghurt bark recipe from My Fussy Eater contains 6g of protein per serving.
 Involving four easy steps (and simply waiting for the yoghurt to freeze); this is the perfect dessert to whip up if you don’t want to spend hours in the kitchen.